 Week 3 and 4.
-The are may be still slightly tender and pinker than the rest of the area.
+They are maybe still slightly tender and pinker than the rest of the area.

 Month 2.
-Tenderness should have subsided and area should have fully blended with the surrounding skin.
+Tenderness should have subsided and the area should have fully blended with the surrounding skin.

 After-care at home

-The main principle to follow in the after-care is just minimising the likelihood of contracting any bacterial infection or scratching the area while the scabs have formed.
+The main principle to follow in the after-care is just minimizing the likelihood of contracting any bacterial infection or scratching the area while the scabs have formed.

-The Eyelid Tightening after-care during the three days while the swelling is present consists on:
+The Eyelid Tightening after-care during the three days while the swelling is present consists of:

 - Washing the area with neutral soap (there are several on the market) twice a day at night before going to sleep and in the morning immediately after getting up.
 Wash the area as gently as possible.
 Rinse profusely with cold water (do not use warm or hot water to rinse).
 Dry the area using a CLEAN towel, patting the area gently but never rubbing.
 Wash the eyelid area during the day only if the area had been exposed to dirt or dust.

-- Make sure all linen in your bed you are very clean to to try and minimise contact with bacteria while sleeping.
+- Make sure all linen in your bed you are very clean to try and minimize contact with bacteria while sleeping.

 - Do not touch your eyelids (or the area treated in general) with your hands.
 In case of accidental rubbing using your hands wash the area immediately.
 As directed above.

 - Do not use any creams of any types.
 The use of creams can lead to bacteria proliferation, delayed healing and some minor adverse effect.
 The use of inappropriate creams can lead to infections especially if used before the scabbing takes place.